Newcastle United injuries and return dates: Alexander Isak and Jonjo Shelvey latest

 The striker withdrew from the Sweden squad due to injury.
 It was enough to keep him out of Sweden’s two Nations League matches and he was assessed on his return to Newcastle where a thigh issue was confirmed.

-He has since missed the matches against Fulham and Brentford and is expected to remain on the sidelines.
+He has since missed the matches against Fulham and Brentford and remains a doubt for the trip to Old Trafford.

+But there is a chance he could make the bench having returned to training.

 What has been said